Fayette Solar Project

 47.5 MW Solar

-The Fayette Solar Project is a 47.5 megawatt (MW) solar development located in Fayette and Highland Counties, Ohio.
+The Fayette Solar Project is a 47.5 megawatt (MW) solar project located in Fayette and Highland Counties, Ohio.
 Fayette Solar will span approximately 450 acres and will be connected to the electric grid via the existing Greenfield Substation.
 The project is anticipated to positively impact the local economy by producing significant tax revenue, short and long-term jobs, and annual contributions through a charitable fund.
-Fayette Solar is estimated to offset approximately 67,900 metric tons of carbon dioxide emissions annually during operations – the equivalent of taking an estimated 15,100 cars off the road every year.
+Fayette Solar is also estimated to offset approximately 1.3 million metric tons of carbon dioxide over the project’s lifespan.

 Project Benefits